-- A. The building must have dual-plumbing system for the collection and recycled use of drainage water (greywater). (drinking standard) water and must be labelled 'Not Suitable for Drinking.' - B. There must be a minimum air break of 25 mm between any potable water sources and greywater collection systems. - be treated to the standard set forth by Dubai Municipality.
+A. The building must have dual-plumbing system for the collection and recycled use of drainage water (greywater).

+Pipes that transport greywater must be color-coded differently from the pipes that are used for potable (drinking standard) water and must be labelled 'Not Suitable for Drinking.'

+B. There must be a minimum air break of 25 mm between any potable water sources and greywater collection systems.

+C. Greywater can be re-used for irrigation, toilet flushing, cooling towers, or other onsite purposes wherein it will not come into direct contact with the human body.
+It must also be treated to the standard set forth by Dubai Municipality.

+D. Recycling water system must be clearly identified and labelled with appropriate signages as mentioned in Dubai Building Code